Checklist8 min

 By

 A step-by-step checklist to go from zero to a fully operational social listening setup in under 60 minutes.
-Covers keyword selection, platform configuration, alert settings, and response workflows.

 Social Listening Checklist: Set Up Your Monitoring in 1 Hour